jesayafn/simple-web-vuln-go/README.md

 - 9090, Vulnerable application
 - 3306, MySQL database

+#### Others

+- Internet access for pulling image from the registry

 ### Steps

 #### Build image

 The code is already integrated into Quay.io to automatically build the image from the source code in GitHub.
 See the Quay.io registry of this repository at [this link](https://quay.io/repository/jesayafn/vuln-web).
-If you want to build with your hand, you can build with the command: `docker builds -f Containerfile -t web-vuln:1 .` Do not forget to change the image tag on `docker-compose.yaml` to `web-vuln:1` for the `webapp` service.
+If you want to build with your hand, you can build with the command: `docker builds -f Containerfile -t web-vuln:1 .` Do not forget to change the image tag on `docker-compose.yaml` to `web-vuln:1` for the `webapp` service before deploying the application.

 #### Deploy the application stack